 SAS is a popular non-profit school in northern Singapore with a predominantly American student population.
 Demand for places is high here, and students are promised "an exemplary American educational experience with an international perspective".

-Spread across a vast 36-acre site in Woodlands, SAS runs a ‘schools within a school’ model that divides its students between an early learning centre (three to four years); elementary school (KG to Grade 5), which is the largest part of SAS; middle school (Grades 6-8); and the high school for Grades 9-12.
+Spread across a vast 36-acre site in Woodlands, SAS runs a ‘schools within a school’ model that divides its students between an early learning centre (three to four years); elementary school (KG to Grade 5), which is the largest part of SAS; middle school (Grades 6 to 8); and the high school for Grades 9 to 12.
 There are 700 students in early years and kindergarten, 900 in elementary, 900 in middle school, and 1,200 in high school.
 Class sizes are 22 in kindergarten through to Grade 8 (teacher to student ratio of 1:10), and just 19 in high school.

-Everything is on a grand scale here – just the early learning library has 2,500 books alone.
-It hosts more than 20 major art, dance, and drama productions annually; runs 250 clubs, service organisations, and after-school activities; and has over 35 competitive boys' and girls' sports teams.
+Everything is on a grand scale here – the early learning library has 2,500 books alone.
+The school hosts more than 20 major art, dance, and drama productions annually; runs 250 clubs, service organisations, and after-school activities; and has over 35 competitive boys' and girls' sports teams.

 SAS offers an American-based curriculum for kindergarten through to Grade 12.
-This puts SAS in competition with the likes of X and X. So what makes SAS stand out from crowd?
+But what makes SAS stand out from crowd?
 Well, there’s more to this school than just its size.
 Accredited by the Western Association of Schools and Colleges (WASC), SAS has the largest Advanced Placement (AP) programme outside of the US.
 It is also one of the few schools in Singapore to offer a Chinese immersion programme from kindergarten.

 At high school, SAS currently offers 25 AP courses, the AP Capstone Diploma programme, and advanced topic courses for students who wish to pursue college-level study.
 Students complete an SAS Catalyst Project, when they “sample a career, carry out an extended service-learning project, deeply explore and research an academic topic of interest, or create a novel or artistic work.”
 Similar to the IB’s Creativity, Action, Service and Extended Essay – and the Extended Project Qualification (EPQ) that’s often run alongside A Levels – this project gives students a valuable opportunity to develop non-academic skills.
 With universities increasingly looking for students who have creative skills rather than just strong academic results, this is hugely important.